lightbasenl/platforms/packages/compas-convert/README.md

 ## TODO

-- [ ] ~Fully implement the 'compas-compat' target in
-      [open-api-code-gen](../open-api-code-gen).~ Most likely not necessary, we can keep the exposed structure as is for now.
+- [ ] ~Fully implement the 'compas-compat' target in `open-api-code-gen`.~ Most likely not necessary, we can keep the exposed structure as is for now.
 - [x] Pass: Generator compatibility.
 Create / improve Compas Typescript targets for tighter integrations.
   - [x] Types